ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/cloud-run/0001_stress-test-december-2021.md

 ## Observations

-- Some early errors that didn't persist when we increased the load.
+- We encountered a few errors when running with 60 and 70 clients per instance that did not persist when we increased the load.
 - The following CPU usage thresholds were exceeded:
   - 50% at 80 clients per instance.
   - 60% at 100 clients per instance.